Railroad Machinist Injuries

 As a result of their duties, railroad machinists may be exposed to both toxic chemicals and the hazards of operating heavy machinery.
 Chemical exposure can lead to the development of occupational diseases, and machinery accidents can lead to crushing injuries, repetitive stress injuries, and more.
 These machinist injuries can result in devastating medical problems that require substantial medical care and treatment.

-Injuries to Machinists in the Railroad Industry
+What Type of Injuries Could Machinists in the Railroad Industry Sustain?

 Machinists often are exposed to asbestos dust while repairing or working on locomotives.
 Even if they do not suffer direct exposure to asbestos, the asbestos dust in the air at many railyards and shops is likely to adhere to clothing and skin, making it challenging for any railroad workers to escape exposure.
 Asbestos exposure can result in mesothelioma, asbestosis, other lung diseases, and some cancers, all of which can be debilitating to railroad workers.

-Furthermore, machinists often operate diesel-powered machines, which expose them to more diesel fumes.
+Railroad workers such as machinists often operate diesel-powered machines, which expose them to more diesel fumes.
 These fumes only add to the exhaust fumes that they already experience from working in and around operating locomotives.
 Diesel is a carcinogen, which can lead to asthma, heart attacks, lung cancer, strokes, and premature death in railroad workers.

 Liability for Machinist Injuries Under FELA